fczuardi/app/README.md

 - basic folders structure
 - basic tasks for a npm-based build system
 - config files for linux and windows CI (travis and appveyor)
+- local webserver for serving the app and API

 Technology choices/stack
 ------------------------